Olivia Rodrigo: Philanthropy and activism

-On July 13, 2021, Rodrigo was involved in a White House effort to promote COVID-19 vaccinations among young people in the U.S. She met with President Joe Biden, Vice President Kamala Harris, and Chief Medical Advisor Anthony Fauci, to discuss her efforts.
+On July 13, 2021, Rodrigo was involved in a White House effort to promote COVID-19 vaccinations among young people in the US.
+She met with President Joe Biden, Vice President Kamala Harris, and Chief Medical Advisor Anthony Fauci, to discuss her efforts.
 CNN reported that Rodrigo would record videos about the importance of young people getting vaccinated, including answering questions the youth have regarding the vaccination.

-Following the U.S. Supreme Court's 2022 overturning of Roe v.
-Wade, Rodrigo performed "Fuck You", with British singer Lily Allen, at Glastonbury Festival.
-She prefaced the performance by dedicating it to the associate justices who voted to overturn Roe, saying "I'm devastated and terrified.
+Rodrigo identifies as a feminist and has been described as a feminist icon.
+Following the US Supreme Court's 2022 overturning of Roe v.
+Wade, Rodrigo performed "Fuck You" with British singer Lily Allen at Glastonbury Festival.
+She prefaced the performance by dedicating it to the associate justices who voted to overturn Roe, saying: "I'm devastated and terrified.
 So many women and so many girls are going to die because of this.
 I wanted to dedicate this next song to the five members of the Supreme Court who have showed us that at the end of the day, they truly don't give a shit about freedom.
 The song is for the justices."

-On November 20, 2022, Rodrigo joined other celebrities, co-founders Eddie Vedder and Jill Vedder for the Third Annual Venture Fundraising event which helped raise more than $1.3 million that month and $6 million for the next three years to find a cure for epidermolysis bullosa and other rare diseases.
-In December 2022, Rodrigo joined Chris Stapleton, Selena Gomez, and more to donate exclusive items to the 2nd Annual ASCAP Foundation, which supports music education and talent development programs across the U.S. In the same month, Rodrigo took part in that year's annual virtual concert, 'Musicians on Call' with 30 different artists which brought holiday classic performances and videos of messages of hope to patients, families and health-workers in more than 5,000 hospitals nationwide.
+On November 20, 2022, Rodrigo and other celebrities joined co-founders Eddie Vedder and Jill Vedder for the Third Annual Venture Fundraising event, which helped raise more than $1.3 million that month and $6 million for the next three years to find a cure for epidermolysis bullosa and other rare diseases.
+In December 2022, Rodrigo joined Chris Stapleton, Selena Gomez, and others to donate exclusive items to the second annual ASCAP Foundation, which supports music education and talent development programs across the US.
+Also that month, Rodrigo took part in that year's annual virtual concert, "Musicians on Call", with 30 different artists, which brought holiday classic performances and videos of messages of hope to patients, families, and health-care workers in more than 5,000 US hospitals.
 In January 2023, Rodrigo joined various musicians in donating items to the MusiCares Foundation Charity Relief Auction to help struggling musicians with their financial needs.